kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 The Kubelet detects new configuration by watching the `Node` object for changes to the `NodeConfig` field.
 When the Kubelet detects new configuration, it checkpoints it as necessary, sets `config-dir/_current`, and restarts to begin using it.

-##### Verifying Configuration Integrity

-The name of the `ConfigMap` in several of the above examples is `node-config-{hash}`.
-The `{hash}` portion is a hash of the `YAML` serialization of the `ConfigMap`'s `Data` field at creation time, and can be used to verify that its contents at Kubelet-download-time are the same as at user-creation-time.
-This helps protect against unintentional `ConfigMap` corruption (the `Data` fields of the `ConfigMap` may be accidentally mutated after its configuration).
-Today, the user would have to manually generate this hash when creating the `ConfigMap`.

-##### Possible Metrics for Bad Configuration
+##### Metrics for Bad Configuration

-These are possible metrics we can use to detect bad configuration.
+These are metrics we can use to detect bad configuration.
 Some are perfect indicators (validation) and some are imperfect (`P(ThinkBad == ActuallyBad) < 1`).

 Perfect Metrics:
 - `KubeletConfiguration` cannot be deserialized
 - `KubeletConfiguration` fails a validation step

 Imperfect Metrics:
-- Kubelet restarts occur above a frequency threshold when using a given configuration, before that configuration is out of "probation."
+- Kubelet restarts occur above a frequency threshold when using a given configuration, before that configuration is out of a "trial period."

 We should use the perfect metrics we have available.
 These immediately tell us when we have bad configuration.
-Adding a tweakable probationary period, within which crash loops can be attributed to the current configuration, adds some protection against more complex configuration mishaps.
+Adding a user-defined trial period, within which crash loops can be attributed to the current configuration, adds some protection against more complex configuration mishaps.

 More advanced error detection probably requires an out-of-band component, like the Node Problem Detector.
 We shouldn't go overboard attempting to make the Kubelet too smart.

 ##### Tracking LKG (last-known-good) configuration

-Any initial on-disk configuration (`config-dir/init`) will be automatically considered good.
-This should be ok, because operators should notice if a `Node` doesn't initially spin up in a healthy state.

-Any configuration retrieved from the API server must persist beyond a probationary period before it can be considered LKG.
-If `bad(config)` is the threshold for bad configuration, then `bad^-1(config) + (use_time > threshold)` is the point at which we adopt a new configuration as LKG.

 The Kubelet will track its LKG configuration by directing a symlink called `_lkg`, which lives at `config-dir/_lkg`, to point at the directory associated with the LKG `ConfigMap`.
 This symlink will not exist when the node is initially provisioned; the Kubelet will create it if it does not exist.
 If `config-dir/init` exists, the Kubelet will initially create the symlink such that it points to `config-dir/init`.
-Otherwise, the Kubelet will wait until a downloaded `ConfigMap` passes the probationary period required to become the LKG.
-If the symlink does not exist, and the current configuration is considered "bad," the Kubelet will roll back to its built-in defaults.
+Otherwise, the Kubelet will wait until a downloaded `ConfigMap` passes the trial period required to become the LKG.
+If the symlink does not exist and the current configuration is determined to be bad, the Kubelet will roll back to its built-in defaults.

+Any configuration retrieved from the API server must persist beyond a trial period before it can be considered LKG.
+This trial period will be called `ConfigTrialPeriod`, will be a `Duration` as defined by `k8s.io/apimachinery/pkg/apis/meta/v1/duration.go`, and will be a parameter of the `KubeletConfiguration`.
+The trial period on a given configuration is the trial period used for that configuration (as opposed to, say, using the trial period set on the previous configuration).
+This is useful if you have, for example, a configuration you want to roll out with a longer trial period for additional caution.

+When the time since the `_current` symlink was set to point at the new configuration exceeds the trial period, `_lkg` will be set to point to the same configuration as `_current`.

+The init configuration (`config-dir/init`) will be automatically considered good.
+If a node is provisioned with an init configuration, it MUST be a valid configuration.
+The Kubelet will always attempt to deserialize the init configuration and validate it on startup, regardless of whether a remote configuration exists.
+If this fails, the Kubelet will submit an appropriate message to `Node.status.conditions` and enter a crash loop.
+We want invalid init configurations to be extremely obvious.

+This is very important, because the init configuration is the initial last-known-good configuration.
+If the init configuration turns out to be bad, there is nothing to fall back to.
+We presume a user provisions nodes with an init configuration when the Kubelet defaults are inappropriate for their use case.
+It would thus be inappropriate to fall back to the Kubelet defaults if the init configuration exists.

+As the init configuration and the built-in defaults are automatically considered good, intentionally setting `spec.config` on the `Node` to its empty default will reset the last-known-good symlink.
+If `config-dir/init` exists, the symlink will be updated to point there.
+If `config-dir/init` does not exist, the symlink will be deleted, meaning the built-in defaults become the last-known-good config.

 ##### Rolling back to the LKG config